hfinkel/lfort/docs/PCHInternals.rst

 -----------------------------

-The "lazy" deserialization behavior of AST files requires their integration into several completely different submodules of Clang.
+The "lazy" deserialization behavior of AST files requires their integration into several completely different submodules of LFort.
 For example, lazily deserializing the declarations during name lookup requires that the name-lookup routines be able to query the AST file to find entities stored there.

-For each Clang data structure that requires direct interaction with the AST reader logic, there is an abstract class that provides the interface between the two modules.
-The ``ASTReader`` class, which handles the loading of an AST file, inherits from all of these abstract classes to provide lazy deserialization of Clang's data structures.  ``ASTReader`` implements the following abstract classes:
+For each LFort data structure that requires direct interaction with the AST reader logic, there is an abstract class that provides the interface between the two modules.
+The ``ASTReader`` class, which handles the loading of an AST file, inherits from all of these abstract classes to provide lazy deserialization of LFort's data structures.  ``ASTReader`` implements the following abstract classes:

 ``StatSysCallCache``